Unsupervised Domain Adaptation via Style-Aware Self-intermediate Domain: Methodology

-To avoid the overflow caused by the small divisor in Eq.~(\ref{eq1}), two fully connected layers \(FC\) are applied to linearly transform \({\mu ^l}\) and \({\sigma ^l}\), and the above feature fusion process is modified as:

 where \(\bigotimes\) and \(\bigoplus\) represent channel multiplication and addition, respectively.
-Since we discard the object features and only use the style features of \(f_{sample}^l\), the semantic information and labels of \(f_i^l\) are preserved.
-Through continuous feature fusion, SSID can build a labeled, style-rich latent feature space for each class, so as to implicitly transfer class-discriminative information from the source to the target domain.
+By discarding the object features and utilizing only the style features of \(f_{sample}^l\), we preserve the semantic information and labels of \(f_i^l\).
+Through continuous feature fusion, SSID constructs a labeled and style-rich latent feature space for each category.
+In this space, category labels are sourced from the source domain, while style information is derived from the target domain.
+This approach establishes an intermediate feature space that closely aligns with the target domain’s feature distribution, naturally inheriting labels without requiring manual annotation.
+The features in this intermediate domain strongly resemble those of the target domain.
+By training on the intermediate domain, SSID effectively transfers category-distinguishing information to the target domain, enhancing its recognition performance.